Slowdeb/Tryhackme/Uranium CTF.md

 -sC  →  Scan using the default set of scripts
 -p-  →  Scan all ports
--oN  →  Save the ouput of the scan in a file uranium.thm → ip of the room
+-oN  →  Save the ouput of the scan in a file uranium.thm → ip address of the room
 ```